-We have based our school's Relationship and Sex Education (RSE) policy on the DfE guidance document 'Relationship and Sex Education Guidance' (ref DfE 0116/2000).
+Our current Sex and Relationship Education (SRE) policy is based on the current DfE guidance document 'Sex and Relationship Education Guidance' (ref DfE 0116/2000), with a view to make amendments when the final guidance is published after the consultation period.
 In this document, sex education is defined as 'lifelong learning about physical, moral and emotional development.
 It is about the understanding of the importance of marriage for family life, stable and loving relationships, respect, love and care.
 It is also about the teaching of sex, sexuality and sexual health.'

-What is Relationships and Sex Education?
+What is Sex and Relationships Education?

-Effective relationships and sex education is essential if young people are to make responsible and well informed decisions about their lives.
-The objective of relationship and sex education is to help and support young people through their physical, emotional and moral development.
+Effective sex and relationships education is essential if young people are to make responsible and well-informed decisions about their lives.
+The objective of sex and relationship education is to help and support young people through their physical, emotional and moral development.
 It will help them to learn to respect themselves and others and move with confidence from childhood through adolescence into adulthood.

-Why is RSE in schools important?
+Why is SRE in schools important?

-High quality RSE helps create safe school communities in which pupils can grow, learn, and develop positive, healthy behaviour for life.
+High quality SRE helps create safe school communities in which pupils can grow, learn, and develop positive, healthy behaviour for life.
 It is essential for the following reasons:

 - Children and young people want to be prepared for the physical and emotional changes they undergo at puberty, and young people want to learn about relationships. - Older pupils frequently say that sex and relationships education was 'too little, too late and too biological'.
-OFSTED reinforced this in their 2013 'Not Yet Good Enough report'. - RSE plays a vital part in meeting schools' safeguarding requirements.
+OFSTED reinforced this in their 2013 'Not Yet Good Enough report'. - SRE plays a vital part in meeting schools' safeguarding requirements.
 OFSTED is clear that schools must have a preventative programme that enables pupils to learn about safety and risks in relationships.